-666 SOCIOLOGY OF CORRECTIONS 3 credits Prerequisite: permission.
-Analysis of correctional institution as social system; its formal structure and informal dynamics.
+666 SOCIOLOGY OF CORRECTIONS

+3 credits Prerequisite: permission.
+Analysis of correctional institution as social system; its formal struc-ture and informal dynamics.
 Analysis of present state of corrections research.
 Seminar.

-677 FAMILY ANALYSIS Analysis and evaluation of sociological theory and research in the family.
+677 FAMILY ANALYSIS 3 credits Analysis and evaluation of sociological theory and research in the family.
 Concentration on techniques of theory construction and research design in sociological study of the family.
-(Same as KSU 72543) Seminar.
+(Same as KSU 72543) Seminar

-678 SOCIAL GERONTOLOGY 3 credits Prerequisite: permission.
+678 SOCIAL GERONTOLOGY

+Prerequiste: permission.
 Impact of aging upon individuals and society.
 Reactions of individuals and society to aging.
 (Same as KSU 72877) Seminar.

-679 POLITICAL SOCIOLOGY 3 credits Description, analysis and interpretation of political behavior through application of sociological concepts.
+679 POLITICAL SOCIOLOGY

+3 credits Description, analysis and interpretation of political behavior through application of sociological concepts.
 (Same as KSU 72544) Seminar.

-680 SOCIOLOGY OF EDUCATION 3 credits Selected problems in sociological analysis of educational systems.
+680 SOCIOLOGY OF EDUCATION

+Selected problems in sociological analysis of educational systems.
 Emphasis on such social determinants of learning as class, race, family and peer subcultures.
-(Same as KSU 72547)
+(Same as KSU 72547) Seminar.

-681 CROSS CULTURAL PERSPECTIVES IN AGING 3 credits Prerequisite: permission.
-A comparison of aging in various cultures and societies around the
+681 CROSS CULTURAL PERSPECTIVES IN AGING

+Prerequisite: permission.
+A comparison of aging in various cultures and societies around the world

+686 POPULATION

-686 POPULATION 3 credits Analysis of basic population theory and methods.
+Analysis of basic population theory and methods.
 Trends and differentials in fertility, mortality, migration and selected social demographic variables also considered.
 (Same as KSU 72656)

-687 SOCIAL CHANGE Advanced seminar in theories of social change.
+687 SOCIAL CHANGE

+Advanced seminar in theories of social change.
 (Same as KSU 72320) Seminar.

-688 HUMAN ECOLOGY 3 credits ected problems in analysis of social behavior in relation to physical environment.
+HUMAN ECOLOGY 688 3 credits Selected problems in analysis of social behavior in relation to physical environment.
 Overview of theory, methods and applications of human ecology.
-(Same as KSU 72650) Seminar.
+(Same as KSU 72650) Seminar 3 credits